 Old coaching inn rebuilt in early part of the 19th century with later extensions.
 It has a wing with motel type accommodation adjacent to a large car park.
 The bar is in the centre of the open plan layout.
 Although the emphasis is on food and accommodation (21rooms), it serves 3B, Wiltshire Gold and another Arkell's seasonal ale.
 There is also a pleasant outside drinking area with a spring and lots of flowers in baskets (in the summer).
 Meals are served all day every day.

 2 Bridge End Road

-Formerly the Greenbridge, this pub is now a Wetherspoons Lloyds No 1 Bar.
-It is a very extended pub, spreading over several buildings, with various seating areas and separate bars.
+This old farm makes for a very extended pub, spreading over several buildings, with various seating areas and separate bars.
 One bar is the family bar where children are allowed up to 9pm.
 The other bar is the adult bar where the guest beers can be found.
-A quiz is held every Monday night, and a beer festival held twice a year. this pub serves up to 5 changing quest beers.
-Food served until 23.00.
+A quiz is held every Monday night, and a beer festival held twice a year.
+This pub serves up to 5 changing quest beers.
+Food served everyday until 11pm.

 - Drink Valley

 Swindon's newest brew-pub and naturally a Free house.

 A smart modern appearance with an open airy café style layout inside.
 There are 6 handpumps with four serving Drink Valley beers brewed on the brewery kit visible just behind the bar.
 Two handpumps are for guest beers.
 There are also 12 keg taps for craft beers and ciders.

 Partnered with the Hop Kettle Brewery this exciting new bar is high above Devizes Road in Swindon Old Town.
 The entrance is next to the door into Los Gatos.
 The emphasis is on craft beers, but three real ales are available.
 Two are sourced from the Hop Kettle breweries with the third being a guest.
 Bar snacks are available.